awsanadelabdulbariahmedsultan-art/Yemen-Offshore-FastTrack-MasterPlan/README.md

 # 🇾🇪 Yemen Integrated Offshore & Onshore Master Plan (Socotra, Shabwa, Hadramout, & Al-Mahrah Hubs)

 ## 📌 Executive Overview
-This repository hosts the **Integrated Strategic Master Plan for the Development of Yemen's Offshore and Onshore Blocks**, encompassing the Socotra Oceanic Basin (Blocks 92-97), the Mukalla-Sayhut and Qamar Marine Basins, and the highly productive terrestrial production hubs of **Shabwa, Hadramout, and Al-Mahrah**.
+This repository hosts the **Integrated Strategic Master Plan for the Development of Yemen's Offshore and Onshore Blocks**, encompassing the Socotra Oceanic Basin (Blocks 92 To 97), the Mukalla-Sayhut and Qamar Marine Basins, and the highly productive terrestrial production hubs of **Shabwa, Hadramout, and Al-Mahrah**.

 Spanning an internationally UNCLOS-recognized maritime economic zone of **250,000 to 300,000 square kilometers**, this macro-economic blueprint orchestrates a high-efficiency, Fast-Track Consortium of global energy titans, sovereign wealth funds, and logistics giants to unlock and scale Yemen's massive hydrocarbon and maritime potential within a compressed **3 to 5-year production timeline**.